caicloud/cyclone/docs/developer-guide.md

  - PostBuild: run a container to execute some shells or commads which aim to do some related operations after the images is published in the registry
  - Deploy: deploy the containerized application into a containerized platform like Kubernetes.
 - The logs durning the entire workflow can be pulled from Cyclone-Server via websocket
-- Cyclone-Server will send the results and the complete logs of CI & CD workflow to users by email when the progress has finished
+- Cyclone-Server will send the results and the complete logs of CI & CD workflow to users by email when the progress has been finished

 ### Architecture